rjs02/ethz-2021-math-opt/README.md

-# math-opt
+# Introduction to Mathematical Optimization
-ETH AT21, lecture "Introduction to Mathematical Optimization"
+ETH AT21